MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Background and related works

-\textbf{Centralized training and decentralized execution (CTDE).} CTDE~\cite{oliehoek2008optimal, kraemer2016multi} is an advanced paradigm for cooperative multi-agent reinforcement learning.
-In CTDE fashion, action-observation values of all agents and global states are collected through a central controller during training.
-However, in the execution phase, each agent has its own policy network to make decisions based on its individual action-observation history.
-The individual-global-max (IGM) property~\cite{son2019qtran} is a popular principle to realize effective CTDE as
+\textbf{Centralized training and decentralized execution (CTDE).} In the CTDE fashion, during training the central controller can access the action-observation history of all agents and the global state, as well as the freedom to share all information between agents.
+While in the execution phase, each agent has its policy network to make decisions based on its individual action-observation history.
+Individual-global-max (IGM) is a common principle to realize effective CTDE, which asserts the consistency between joint and local greedy action selections by the joint value function $Q_{tot}$ and individual action-value function $Q_{i}(\tau_i, u_i)$: